Episodes

 By Stuart McNish

-We invited Nick Bostrom to join us for a Conversation That Matters about our flirtatious and tempestuous relationship with the evolution of intelligence.
+We invited Kevin deBruyckere to join us for a Conversation That Matters about fentanyl and the devastating impact it is having.

 You can see the interview here https://www.conversationsthatmatter.ca/